dtrussel/dtrussel.github.io/_posts/2020-04-11-design-patterns-singleton.md

 }
 ```
 Each singleton instance also saves a reference to the implementation instance to
-avoid the performance the overhead mentioned in the previous section.
+avoid the performance overhead mentioned in the previous section.
-(There is also the small overhead of an indirection).
+(There is also a small overhead of an indirection).

 ## How about thread safety?
 Until now we ignored the thread safety of the singletons.
 But while the here presented
-singleton instances are thread safe because they are static, the associated data
+singleton instances are thread safe, because they are static, the associated data
 members are no different than any other shared variable.
 When used in a multi-threaded
 context the programmer is responsible to use it in a thread safe manner, e.g.
 protecting them by a mutex.